Metropolitan Planning Organization

 Transportation Citizens Committee

-The Transportation Citizens Committee (TCC) [Bylaws]consists of citizens representing the overall urban area.
-The TCC is the primary focal point for local citizens to be involved in the transportation planning process, and is tasked with providing the MPO’s elected officials with recommendations concerning regional transportation programs and projects, research, and public outreach.
+The Transportation Citizens Committee (TCC) [Bylaws]consists of citizens representing the urban area.
+It is the primary focal point for local citizens to be involved in the transportation planning process and is tasked with providing the MPO’s elected officials with recommendations concerning regional transportation programs and projects, research, and public outreach.